dataviscourse/tutorials/lectures/lecture-maps.md

 Here is an example for a choropleth map, coloring each state by its agricultural output.
 The trick here is to join the data about the ouptut to the geography information:

 {% include code.html id="d3_choropleth" file="d3_choropleth.html" code="" js="false" preview="true" %}

-## Next Steps

-This concludes our introduction to D3 and JavaScript.
-We will (probably) have another lecture on designing larger systems, event handling, etc in the next couple of weeks.